ibexa/documentation-user/docs/getting_started/get_started.md

 ### View and edit user profile

-If you are an editor, depending of the system configuration, you may be able to view and edit the user profile, which can contain the following information:
+If you are an editor, depending on the system configuration, you may be able to view and edit the user profile, which can contain the following information:

 - Avatar image
 - First and last name